ChristopherDrum/pez/README.md

 # Portable Executable Zork

 ![Screenshot of resurrected ZIP (z-machine interpreter) by Infocom for Unix, running in Windows 11 PowerShell and Ubuntu WSL2](https://github.com/user-attachments/assets/35e9b894-9114-4bb9-bcaa-a186e454b043)

 Here, I'm using "Zork" as a shorthand to represent "the world of interactive fiction" in general.
 This project is not exclusive to Zork, and very much not exclusive to the z-machine.
 The [Å-machine](https://linusakesson.net/dialog/aamachine/index.php) and the [Scott Adams](https://www.ifwiki.org/Scott_Adams) games are also under investigation.

 The purpose of this repository is to gather my findings/research while using [Cosmopolitan Libc](https://github.com/jart/cosmopolitan) to build and run tools (modern and historical) for IF authoring.
 When necessary, I supply modified source code to enhance a project (make it more flexible, or improve output) or enable compilation via `cosmocc` (replace deprecated functions, etc.)

 The final product of the build process for each tool is a [single executable in the APE format](https://justine.lol/ape.html).
 An APE file self-contains everything it needs to run natively on the [wide range of 64-bit machines supported by the Cosmopolitan project](https://github.com/jart/cosmopolitan?tab=readme-ov-file#support-vector).
 We don't need separate builds for each platform.
 In some cases we don't even really need a makefile any more.
-By swapping the compiler for `cosmocc` we can generate a platform-indepedent/agnostic tool which can be enjoyed by the widest audience possible.
+By swapping the compiler for `cosmocc` we can generate a platform-independent/agnostic tool which can be enjoyed by the widest audience possible.

 An end-to-end interactive fiction development workflow boils down to three tasks: authoring, compiling, and playing.
 Projects that I've built and tested are noted here; I'll continue to expand the list as I gain experience with the build tools and various source code.
 Everything is built with `cosmocc` linked against the Cosmopolitan Libc libraries.

 As well, the `/zip/cosmo_source` folder shows off one of the most interesting features of the APE format: the ability to embed executable launch arguments and application data, to auto-launch into a specific user experience.
 The Zork trilogy  in this repo's "Releases" demonstrates the profound utility of this approach.
-The included makefile makes it easy to build your own standalone games with embedded zmachine.
+The included makefile makes it easy to build your own standalone games with embedded z-machine.

 |||||
 |-|-|-|-|